-When an individual is going through new or consistent psychological symptoms or thoughts, he or she may lose interest in ordinary life.
-They may go through social isolation and withdraw from general interaction from people.
+When individuals are going through new or consistent psychological symptoms or thoughts, they may lose interest in ordinary life.
+They may go through social isolation and withdraw from general interaction with people.
 Depending on the condition, the individual may begin going out or spending time with new acquaintances that are quite different.

-The signs and symptoms in case of social isolation will be particularly true if the individual has a drug abuse issue.
-Still, other mental disorders and health complications may have connections, including those who are having sleep and nutritional problems.
+The signs and symptoms in social isolation will be particularly true if the individual social isolation’s a drug abuse issue disorders and health complications may have connections, including those who have a sleep and nutritional problems.
 For such individuals, the reason for withdrawal is a need to change.
-They are finding some kind of affirmation and support from particular people.
+They are finding some affirmation and support from particular people.

 According to the studies conducted by Mental Health America, an individual with a personality disorder may go under isolation from family and friends all together.
 This can also happen with those trying to cope with anxiety, stress, and depressive episodes.
 Any sudden alterations in social groups or cutting off family and friends may present a mental disorder.